What made Hurricane Matthew so unique?

 Hurricane Matthew's path of destruction

-A woman who gave her name only as Valerie walks along flooded President Street after leaving her homeless camp Saturday, October 8, in Savannah, Georgia.
+A woman who gave her name only as Valerie walks along flooded President Street after leaving her homeless camp in Savannah, Georgia, on Saturday, October 8.
 Hurricane Matthew has drenched Florida, Georgia and the Carolinas in recent days as it churned up the Atlantic Coast.
-As of Sunday morning the storm had been downgraded to a cyclone and appeared to be heading out to sea.
+As of Sunday morning, the storm had been downgraded to a cyclone and appeared to be heading out to sea.

 Hurricane Matthew's path of destruction

-Volunteers clear debris from from a pool at a condominium complex in Jacksonville Beach, Florida, on Saturday after Hurricane Matthew passed through Friday.
+Volunteers clear debris from from a pool at a condominium complex in Jacksonville Beach, Florida, on October 8.

 Hurricane Matthew's path of destruction

-A police officer steps through the remnants of a home leveled by Hurricane Matthew in the tiny beach community of Edisto Beach, South Carolina on Saturday.
+A police officer steps through the remnants of a home leveled by Hurricane Matthew in the tiny beach community of Edisto Beach, South Carolina, on October 8.

 Hurricane Matthew's path of destruction

-A tree and power lines blown over by Hurricane Matthew lay across a road on St. Simons Island, Georgia, on Saturday.
+A downed tree and power lines block a road on Georgia's St. Simons Island on October 8.

 Hurricane Matthew's path of destruction

-A woman fights the wind in Wrightsville Beach, North Carolina, on Saturday, as Hurricane Matthew passes by.
+A woman fights the wind in Wrightsville Beach, North Carolina, on October 8.

 Hurricane Matthew's path of destruction

 Parts of Highway A1A in Flagler Beach, Florida, were washed away by Hurricane Matthew on Friday, October 7.
-The storm left more than 1 million people without power as it moved up the Southeast coast.

 Hurricane Matthew's path of destruction

-Water flows over a seawall and fills the streets Friday, October 7, in St. Augustine, Florida.
+Water flows over a seawall and fills the streets of St. Augustine, Florida, on October 7.

 Hurricane Matthew's path of destruction